SpikeHD/Dorion/README.md

 so if you download a plugin or theme, just pop it into the `plugins`/`themes` folder.
 If you need help finding them, there are buttons in Dorion settings that'll take you where you need!

+> [!NOTE]
+> Themes can also be installed by clicking `Install Theme from Link` in Theme settings, if you prefer

 # Contributing

 Issues, PRs, etc. are all welcome!
 For guidelines and tips, see [CONTRIBUTING.md](https://github.com/SpikeHD/Dorion/blob/main/CONTRIBUTING.md)